The Natural Process that Makes Your Behaviour More Efficient.

 How can we possibly fight against the subconscious power of our brains?
 This is really an age-old question.

-Part of the challenge with habit is knowing how they are formed – knowing the workings of this cue-response-reward loop.
+Part of the challenge with understanding the answer to the question how do habits work? is knowing how they are formed – knowing the workings of this cue-response-reward loop.
 Because knowing into what you are intervening – or knowing the factors that you need to control, as Al Switzler would say – is the first step to controlling your own behaviour.